Imad Moustapha

-Imad Moustapha (عماد مصطفى; born 11 March 1959) is the Syrian Ambassador to China and his country's former Ambassador to the United States.
+Imad Moustapha (عماد مصطفى; born 11 March 1959) is a former Syrian Ambassador to China and the United States.

 Biography

 Imad Moustapha was born in Aleppo on 11 March 1952.

 He was Dean of the Faculty of Information Technology (IT) at the University of Damascus, and Secretary General of the Arab School on Science and Technology.
 He is a co-founder of the Network of Syrian Scientists, Technologists and Innovators Abroad (NOSSTIA).
 This organization was involved in establishing Meedan, "a non-profit social technology company which aims to increase cross-language interaction on the web, with particular emphasis on translation and aggregation services in Arabic and English."

 Media

 Imad Moustapha regularly writes in the print media and appears on television, representing the Syrian government position.
 He has also occasionally appeared at public lectures, think-tanks, and world-affairs councils.

 Personal

 His wide range of interests include: globalization, cultural identities, social and economic impacts of the Internet, and Western classical music.